wkoszek/me/source/blog/2016-11-02-failure-of-my-one-post-per-week-goal.md

 Writing as I go.
-Work on [Sensorama](http://www.sensorama.org) led to a lot of studying and discovering, and I feel like I'll have to review the [https://www.github.com/wkoszek/sensorama-ios](GitHub repo) to come back to some of the ideas and conclussions I've reached during writing of it.
+Work on [Sensorama](http://www.sensorama.org) led to a lot of studying and discovering, and I feel like I'll have to review the [GitHub repo](https://www.github.com/wkoszek/sensorama-ios) to come back to some of the ideas and conclussions I've reached during writing of it.

 It's just November, but these are my reflections.